 It wasn’t as bad with my subsequent kids, but it was so hard with my first.
 You just went from being able to control your sleep schedule and probably getting eight hours of uninterrupted sleep every night (maybe more, if you were like I was) to waking up every couple of hours all night, every night.
 On top of that, you just birthed another human being.
 And you’re dealing with the mental exhaustion of learning how to be a parent.
 For better or worse, this is probably the most tired you will ever be!

 People do seriously want to help you.
-Hopefully, people are bringing you gifts and meals, but don’t be afraid to ask close friends and family for help with dishes, laundry, grocery shopping, or just coming over to sit with the baby so that you can take a nap.
+Hopefully, folks are bringing you gifts and meals, but don’t be afraid to ask close friends and family for help with dishes, laundry, grocery shopping, or just coming over to sit with the baby so that you can take a nap.
 And be specific with your partner about what help or support you need.
 You do not have to do this alone!

 Being a new mom is hard!

 Everything is new.
 I remember feeling so overwhelmed—like I didn’t know how to do anything.
 Sure, I had taken classes and babysat before, but nothing compares to actually being thrown into the trenches, suddenly responsible for every aspect of a baby’s care around the clock.
 Do not be hard on yourself.
 Don’t downplay it.
 If anybody makes being a new mom look easy, she’s probably full of it.
+Discover 11 ways for moms to calm down when feeling overwhelmed.

 …but it’s also the most amazing thing you’ll ever do.